EphraimSiegfried/bachelor-thesis/src/content/introduction.typ

 = Introduction <introduction>

-This project is motivated by the idea that many features that the Nix package manager offers can be implemented using Git's internal object model.
-This idea is explored in _Gachix_, a binary cache for Nix, which is the subject of this thesis.
+This project is motivated by the hypothesis that core features of the Nix package manager can be implemented using Git's internal object model.
+This concept is explored through the development of Gachix, a binary cache for Nix and the primary subject of this thesis.

-_Gachix_ uses Git as a backend storage for Nix packages.
-By mapping the Nix store's structure directly onto Git objects (blobs, trees, and commits), this project seeks to bridge the gap between these two worlds.
-It is not a replacement of the Nix store.
-Its main purpose is to serve pre-built binaries and other artifacts to clients which have the Nix package manager installed.

-Using Git as a backend storage has the following benefits:
+Gachix uses Git as a backend storage system for Nix packages.
+By mapping the Nix store's structure directly onto Git objects (blobs, trees, and commits) this project aims to bridge the gap between these two technologies.
+Functionally, Gachix acts as a binary cache; it serves pre-built binaries and other artifacts to clients that have the Nix package manager installed.
+It is designed as a complementary tool, rather than a replacement for Nix or the local Nix store.

-- The storage of package is more efficient.
-Gachix leverages Git’s inherent deduplication and compression capabilities.
-// Using Git in the backend for storing packages reduces the storage size compared to the current way Nix stores packages.
+Adopting Git as a storage layer allows Gachix to inherit several advantageous features.
+Most notably, it leverages Git’s native deduplication and compression capabilities, which significantly reduces the size of the package database compared to a traditonal Nix store.
+Furthermore, Gachix operates independently of a local Nix installation, allowing it to run on any machine.
+Finally, by using Git's synchronization protocol, Gachix enables efficient, peer-to-peer package replication and exchange across multiple nodes.